 5. Visit the lonely

 Jesus also taught his disciples to treat others as we would treat him.
 This included visiting those who are sick and in prison (Matthew 25:31-36).
 Talk to local nursing homes, children’s hospitals, prisons, senior centers or any other place where people need some human contact.
-Although Covid protocols may prevent in-person contact, you can send a card, make a phone call or seek another way to let someone know you care.
+Even if you can't visit in person, you can send a card, make a phone call or seek another way to let someone know you care.
 If a facility allows for in-person visits, find out how you may visit (observing all procedures to keep everyone safe).
-When together, play games, look at photos albums, tell stories and enjoy those about whom Jesus said, "When you have done it for [them], you have done it for me."
+When together, play games, look at photo albums, tell stories and enjoy those about whom Jesus said, "When you have done it for [them], you have done it for me."

 6. Read Wesley's sermons about the Sermon on the Mount